Vancouver Weekend Guide | The Best 48 Hour Or 2 Day Itinerary

 8 AM – Breakfast

 If I was having my perfect day I would go for breakfast at Cafe Medina.
-It’s pretty popular so I haven’t been in a while because of lineups.
+It’s pretty popular so I haven’t been in a while because of long waits.
 If you do happen to go, order a waffle with some dipping sauce, a lavender latte, and their tagine with merguez sausage.
 Yum!
+If you don’t have a lot of time, try Yolks Breakfast Food Truck!
+New to the city is Jam Cafe from Victoria.
+I haven’t been but I have dined at their Victoria location.

 *Please remember brunch is a popular Vancouver weekend activity so the best places to eat will also be the busiest (long lines).